GluuFederation/docs-oxd-prod/3.1.4/sources/install/index.md

 The oxd-server is a self-contained program.
 You can just unzip the folder and run it.

 !!!
 Note
-    To **support RESTful calls to your `oxd-server`**, after you complete manual installation below, proceed to the [`oxd-https-extension` installation docs](../oxd-https/start/index.md#manual-installation).
+    To **support RESTful calls to your `oxd-server`**, after you complete the manual installation below, proceed to the [`oxd-https-extension` installation docs](../oxd-https/start/index.md#manual-installation).

 ### Windows

 1. Make a folder called `oxd-server` (or whatever you like)

-1. Unzip the [zip distribution](http://ox.gluu.org/maven/org/xdi/oxd-server/3.1.4.Final/oxd-server-3.1.4.Final-distribution.zip) in the above folder you just created.
+1. Unzip the [zip distribution](http://ox.gluu.org/maven/org/xdi/oxd-server/3.1.4.Final/oxd-server-3.1.4.Final-distribution.zip) in the above folder you have just created.

 1. Now configure oxd following the [configuration instructions](../configuration/index.md).